alchemicode/jServ/README.md

 <dl>
     <dt><code>__/query/attribute</code></dt>
     <dd>
     Queries a database for a specific attribute of an object by id and name.
-Returns the attribute value.
+Returns the attribute value in an <code>AttributeContainer</code> object.
     <br>
     Query Parameters:
         <ul>